 Causes of Nail Fungus

 It is very easy to get a nail infection.
 It can develop in people at any age, but it is more common in older adults.
 As you age, nails can become dry and brittle, causing cracks in a nail’s surface and allowing fungi to enter.
 Athlete’s foot (a common foot fungus) can also cause a toenail fungal infection, which can then spread from one nail to another.
-Fungus grows in warm, moist environments, which contributes to nail fungus in those who swim or play sports; wear the same pair of sweaty boots or shoes every day; or participate in a job or hobby that cause nails to be wet for hours at a time.
+Fungus grows in warm, moist environments, which contributes to nail fungus in those who swim or play sports; wear the same pair of sweaty boots or shoes every day, or participate in a job or hobby that causes nails to be wet for hours at a time.

 Signs & Symptoms

 The first sign of a nail fungal infection is a spot of discoloration – typically white, yellow, or brown – at the tip of your nail.
-If left untreated, as the condition worsens, the discoloration may spread to most or all of the nail.
+If left untreated, as the condition worsens, the discoloration may spread to most or all of the nails.
 If you develop nail fungus, you’re likely to see one or more of the following changes to your nails:

-- Buildup of debris under the nail
+- A buildup of debris under the nail

 - The nail begins to lift up and is no longer firmly attached to the finger or toe

 - The surface of the nail feels soft, dry, or powdery